Cooperatives – An Overview

 Although cooperatives share similarities with other types of business entities, such as corporations, they are a unique and distinct form of business entity.
 The following characteristics are principles generally, but not always, associated with a traditional farmer co-op: (1) it is owned and democratically controlled by the individuals that use its services; (2) the returns that its members receive on their individual financial investments into the co-op are limited; (3) it is financed mostly by its members and those who use the co-op; and (4) it distributes net margins to its members in proportion to their use of the co-op.

 An individual (person or business entity) can become a member of a co-op by satisfying that co-op’s membership requirements.
 Typically, this requirement includes an upfront investment.
 Once the individual has satisfied the membership requirements, it is entitled to voting privileges.
+This can all vary between states.
 Many states have enacted statutes requiring co-op members to adhere to the one member, one vote principle, regardless of how much a member utilizes the co-op or has invested into it.
 Occasionally, a co-op may allow an individual member more than one vote.
 However, state laws usually restrict that member’s increased voting power to no more than a small percentage (typically three percent) of the total number of qualified votes in the co-op.

 Another principle to cooperatives is that they provide a limited return on investment capital to its members because they are not designed to be for-profit investment enterprises.
 Most states have enacted statutes that limit the amount a co-op can return to members annually.
 Although this limit can differ from one state to another, the Capper-Volstead Act, 7 U.S.C. §§ 291-292, establishes that this return may never exceed more than eight percent to cooperative members.